projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 -  If it's BSP, the guest state configuration is done in SW load, which could be initialized by different objects:

-   -  SOS BSP: hypervisor will do context initialization in different SW load based on different boot mode
+   -  The Service VM BSP: hypervisor will do context initialization in different SW load based on different boot mode